NVIDIA/NeMo/docs/sources/source/nlp/ner.rst

 Download Dataset
 ----------------

 `CoNLL-2003`_ is a standard evaluation dataset for NER, but any NER dataset will work.
 CoNLL-2003 dataset could also be found `here`_.
-The only requirement is that the data is split into 2 files: text.txt labels.txt.
-The text.txt files are formatted like this:
+The only requirement is that the data is splitted into 2 files: text.txt and labels.txt.
+The text.txt files should be formatted like this:

 .. _CoNLL-2003: https://www.clips.uantwerpen.be/conll2003/ner/
 .. _here: https://github.com/kyzhouhzau/BERT-NER/tree/master/data